Helping Someone Who’s Grieving

-- There is no right or wrong way to grieve.
+There is no right or wrong way to grieve.
 Grief does not always unfold in orderly, predictable stages.
 It can be an emotional rollercoaster, with unpredictable highs, lows, and setbacks.
-Everyone grieves differently, so avoid telling the bereaved what he or she “should” be feeling or doing.
+Everyone grieves differently, so avoid telling your loved one what they “should” be feeling or doing.

-- Grief may involve extreme emotions and behaviors.
+Grief may involve extreme emotions and behaviors.
 Feelings of guilt, anger, despair, and fear are common.
 A grieving person may yell to the heavens, obsess about the death, lash out at loved ones, or cry for hours on end.
-The bereaved need reassurance that what he or she feels is normal.
-Don’t judge them or take his or her grief reactions personally.
+Your loved one needs reassurance that what they feel is normal.
+Don’t judge them or take their grief reactions personally.

-- There is no set timetable for grieving.
+There is no set timetable for grieving.
 For many people, recovery after bereavement takes 18 to 24 months, but for others, the grieving process may be longer or shorter.
-Don’t pressure the bereaved to move on or make them feel like they’ve been grieving too long.
+Don’t pressure your loved one to move on or make them feel like they’ve been grieving too long.
 This can actually slow the healing process.

-What to say to someone who has lost a loved one
+What to say to someone who is grieving?

 - Express your concern.
 Example: "I'm sorry to hear that this happened to you."